ycandau/biowearables_breath_sensor/docs/examples.md

 ![Breath sensor blocks example](../images/blocks_example_breath_sensor.png)

-We first need to create an instance of a `BreathSensor` object and assign it to a variable.
-The `[new breath sensor]` block in the `|BioW_Breath|` tab does just that.
+We first need to set a variable to a `[new breath sensor]` block, found at the top of the `|BioW_Breath|` tab.
 We indicate which `pin` the sensor is connected to (on the micro:bit or on the b.Board).
 This goes in the `[on start]` block.

-Under the hood, creating `breathSensor` launches an independent forever loop that periodically reads the pin, stores the corresponding position, and calculates associated values such as the breath velocity.
-Running this separately rather than in the publicly exposed `[forever]` loop, achieves a more reliable sampling frequency, and avoid issues such as duplicate calls.
+Under the hood, creating a `[new breath sensor]` launches an independent forever loop that periodically reads the pin, stores the corresponding position, and calculates associated values such as the breath velocity.
+Running this separately rather than in the publicly exposed `[forever]` loop achieves a more reliable sampling frequency, and avoid issues such as duplicate calculations.
 All of this is transparent to the user.

 When we need to get breathing data we simply use for instance a `[position]` block, assigned here to the `length` of a bar drawn on the micro:bit.